June 1, 2022

 - Detailed information about each competition and the mandatory eligibility requirements can be found at

 - Students wishing to enter the student competition must meet the July 1, 2021, deadline for abstract submission, and select the competition they wish to enter at the time of submission.

-- Students may enter ONLY ONE ABSTRACT (one oral OR one poster) for competition in ONE award competition, but are welcome to submit more than one abstract for presentation.
+- Students may enter ONLY ONE ABSTRACT for competition in ONE award competition, but are welcome to submit more than one abstract for presentation.

 - American Association of Veterinary Immunologists (AAVI)